ucsd-cse231-s22/chocopy-wasm-compiler-B/designs/callingconventions-design.md

     _Expected result: 3_

+### To Run Our Test Cases
+This PR includes a new command in `package.json` - `npm run test-callconv`.
+This will run our test suite located at `tests/callingconventions.test.ts`.
+The most interesting use cases are default values that are defined via expressions: functions such as `def test(x : int = 3 + 4)` can now use `x` which will be defined as 7.

 ## Changes

 ### AST

-- Parameter must hold an optional value: Expr.
+- Parameter must hold an optional defaultValue of type Expr.
+This field will be undefined if the parameter doesn't have a default value, and will hold the parsed expression otherwise.

 ### IR

-- All default parameters are handled during typechecking/lowering.
+- During lowering from AST to IR, all calls that do not redefine default values will have the default values added to their argument list.
 Therefore, a Parameter now doesn’t need to hold any default values/arguments.
-We restore the Parameter to its original state, without any Expr.
+We restore the Parameter to its original state, without holding any Expr.

 ### Built-in Libraries

-We do not need any new library functionality.
+We do not require any new library functionality - this feature only impacts function/method definitions and calls.

 ## Functions, Datatypes, New Files

-New functionality in type checking:
+### Changes in Parser

+- `traverseParameters` is expanded to parse default values, and to throw a parse error if parameters without a default value is defined after parameters with default values (for example, `def test(x : int = 5, y : int` will throw an error.)

+### Changes in Type Checking

+- `GlobalTypeEnv` is extended so that functions and classes hold the number of required parameters, and `augmentTEnv` is extended to add this information.
+Without this information, we cannot distinguish between a required and optional parameter in the `GlobalTypeEnv`, and typechecking must ensure that all required parameters are called.

-- If a function has default values, typecheck as an Expr and make sure it has the right type (Similar to a VarInit)
+- All default value exprs are typechecked as valid exprs and matching the type of the parameter.

-- In lowering, for calls, check if default values are passed - if they aren’t, insert their default values to the call’s arguments
-- In regards to merging conflicts with functions, we don't believe that we need to add any crucial changes to existing functions (including things like parameters) as we only need to focus on changing the parameter representation in the AST
+- Method and function calls are typechecked to ensure they call all required arguments, but are allowed to not define optional arguments.

+### Changes in Lowering

+- Two global variables, `funMeta` and `classMeta`, are defined to hold default arguments for functions and methods, and they are filled in `lowerProgram`.

+- For function and method calls, any default parameters that were not defined in the call have the default value added to their argument list.

 ## Memory Layout

-We do not need to modify/use memory.
+We do not need to modify or use memory - as mentioned before, our feature only changes function/method definitions and calls.